 Use well-drained and fertile or humus-rich soil for your plants.

-It should have good moisture retention with good drainage to prevent soggy soil leading to root rot.
+It should have good moisture retention with good drainage to prevent soggy soil from leading to root rot.

 Grooming and Maintenance